How many decisions does the average person make in a day?

 Do we all have too many choices now?
 Are we overwhelmed with options?

 We anticipate the best (let’s hear it for positive thinking!), we anticipate the worst (contingency planning?), we expect the unexpected and give a nod to fate, or as the French would say – il n’y a pas de hasard.

 Sometimes, we procrastinate.
-We choose “maybe” over yes or no, because we don’t have enough information, or possibly, we have too much.
+We choose “maybe” over yes or no, because we lack sufficient information, or possibly, we have too much.
 Professional decisions?
 These are frequently judgment calls.
-We want more data, we want more time, we weigh and measure the consequences of getting it right – or getting it wrong.
+We want more data, we want more time, we weigh and measure the consequences of getting it right (or getting it wrong).

 Parenting Decisions – A Whole Other Battlefield